 Keywords: city of Rome, arena, gladiators, munera

-Colosseum: interior view of top tiers; first century CE
+view of arena looking toward eastern entrance; first century CE

 Rome.
 Credits: Barbara McManus, 2003